 Why deadhead lupins?

 As gardeners, we deadhead any flower to prolong its flowering season.
-By design, a plant will begin to put its energy into creating seed rather than flowers once it has had one good display.
-We want to avoid this as much as possible and to extend their flowering time.
+By design, a plant will begin to put its energy into creating seeds rather than flowers once it has had one good display.
+We want to avoid this as much as possible and extend their flowering time.

 The plant will then focus on creating new blooms as this is its only way now of creating seed.
 You can repeat this cycle to extend the flowering season by months.
 The flower spikes of this cottage garden plant make it easier than most to deadhead as the flower heads are all in one place.

 What to do with the deadheads